seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「We've received reports about the same symptoms appearing in her entourage members remaining in the castle.」

-「Then Hartmut caused a commotion, shouting that a goddess descended on the princess.
+「Then Hartmut caused a commotion, shouting that a goddess descended on Rozemyne-himesama.
 He was then restrained and thrown to the ground by Leonore.」

 「A goddess descended?
 Another of his dramatic exaggerations...」